ThisisRavi/geoninja-API/README.md

 # GeoNinja-API
-GeoNinja displays data collected using U-block and Lidar on a maps powered by OSRM and Mapbox
+GeoNinja displays data collected using U-blox and Lidar on a maps powered by OSRM and Mapbox

 ### Run it